TigerGraph Production Rollout Guidelines

 Customer support helps you to resolve and get around with any product-related issues.
 In order to efficiently utilize the support service and get the problem solved ASAP please follow the guidelines below.

-- It is okay to reach out to our support agent personally for a faster response, however, please make sure a ticket is created from Freshdesk.
+- It is okay to reach out to our support agent personally for a faster response, however, please make sure a support ticket is created.
 This way, we can keep tracking this issue.

 - If every ticket is an urgent ticket then there is no urgent ticket.
 Please select the urgency carefully for better resource utilization.
 For urgency definition please refer to our support policy.